-The Fund pursues its options strategy by writing (selling) covered call or index-based options on an amount from 0% to 100% of the value of the ETF shares in the Fund's portfolio.
+Option Strategy: The Fund pursues its objective by employing an option strategy of writing (selling) covered call or index based options on an amount from 0% to 100% of the value of the ETF shares in the Fund's portfolio.
 The Fund seeks to earn income and gains both from dividends paid on the ETFs owned by the Fund and cash premiums received from writing or "selling":

-- covered call options or index-based options on equity-based ETFs held in the Fund's portfolio; and - cash secured put options against cash balances in the Fund.
+- covered call options or index based options on equity based ETFs held in the Fund's portfolio and - cash secured put options against cash balances in the Fund.

 The Fund may not sell "naked" put or call options, i.e., equity options representing more shares of an ETF than the Fund has cash on hand and available to purchase or index options greater than the value of the underlying security.

 Stock index options are put options and call options on various stock indices.
 The primary difference between stock options and index options occurs when index options are exercised.
 In the case of stock options, the underlying security, common stock, is delivered.
+However, upon the exercise of an index option, settlement does not occur by delivery of the securities comprising the index.

-However, upon the exercise of an index option receives an amount of cash if the closing level of the stock index upon which the option is based is greater than, in the case of a call, or less than, in the case of a put, the exercise price of the option.
-This amount of cash is equal to the difference between the closing price of the stock index and the exercise price of the option expressed in dollars times a specified multiple.
+The option holder exercising the index option receives an amount of cash if the closing level of the stock index upon which the option is based is greater than, in the case of a call, or less than, in the case of a put, the exercise price of the option.
+This amount of cash is equal to the difference between the closing price of the stock index and the exercise price of the option expressed in dollars time a specified multiple.

 A stock index fluctuates with changes in the market value of the stocks included in the index.
-A call option on a security is a contract that gives the holder of the option at a specified exercise or "strike" price by or before the contract's expiration.
-A put option on a security is a contract that gives the holder of the option at a specified exercise or "strike" price.
+A call option on a security is a contract that gives the holder of the option, in return for a premium, the right, but not the obligation, to buy from the writer of the option the security underlying the option at a specified exercise or "strike" price by or before the contract's expiration.
+A put option on a security is a contract that gives the holder of the option, in return for a premium, the right to sell to the writer of the option the security underlying the option at a specified exercise or "strike" price.
 The writer of an option on a security has the obligation upon exercise of the option to purchase the underlying security at the exercise price.
+The Adviser's option strategy typically targets one-month to three-month options.
+Options of any exercise price or maturity may be utilized.

-Principal Investment Risks: As with all funds, there is a risk that you could lose money through your investment in the Fund.
+Principal Investment Risks: As with all funds, there is the risk that you could lose money through your investment in the Fund.
 Many factors affect the Fund's net asset value and price of shares and performance.

-The following describes the risks of investing in the Fund.
+The following describes the risks the Fund bears directly or indirectly through investments in underlying ETFs.
 As with any ETF, there is no guarantee that the Fund will achieve its goal.

-Allocation Risk.
-If the Fund's strategy for allocating assets among different sectors and sub sectors does not work as intended, the Fund may not achieve its objective or may underperform other funds with the same or similar investment strategy.
+Allocation Risk: If the Fund's strategy for allocating assets among different sectors and countries does not work as intended, the Fund may not achieve its objective or may underperform other funds with the same or similar investment strategy.